tommaisey/aeon/docs/tutorial.md

 We're nearly done with the basics of `aeon`, so that we can start exploring a richer variety of ways to make patterns with random values, time-travel, control data, sample triggering, effects and more.
 But first we need to solve one more problem.

-Let's take a pattern similar to the one we just built:
+Let's take a pattern similar to the one we just built.
+From now on, instead of `scale-degree` I'm going to write `:scd`, which is just a shorter alias for the same thing.

 ```scheme
 (pattern blip